 Paste from Word: Paste content from Microsoft Word without any additional hidden HTML tags

 Source: Toggle the source icon to apply formatting to the question text by adding HTML tags directly

-The survey creation process is simple and easy in SoGoSurvey CX, and the inclusion of one or metric questions provides a solid foundation for every survey.
+The survey creation process is simple and easy in SoGoSurvey CX, and the inclusion of one or more metric questions provides a solid foundation for every survey.
 Metric questions play a vital role in the analysis of your customer survey data

 Each metric question offers insight into your customers’ experience:

-Net Promoter Score (NPS): NPS is an index used to measure customer loyalty toward your brand, company, or service.
+Net Promoter Score (NPS): NPS is an index used to measure customer loyalty towards your brand, company, or service.
 On a 0 to 10 scale, customers are asked to provide feedback about how likely they are to recommend your services in the future.

 NPS is a widely adopted metric used by many organizations.